Sorry. Your search did not match any active Crucial part numbers or configuration IDs.

-Depending on the model, Macs in particular can be difficult to upgrade.
+Depending on the model, Macs can be difficult to upgrade.
 Older iMacs or Mac Mini systems likely came with a hard disk drive — which are much slower than SSDs — or a low-capacity SSD.
-External SSDs, including the Crucial X8 and X6, offer a way to increase speed and capacity without replacing internal parts.
-Portable SSDs connect via USB cables.
-It’s that easy.
+External SSDs like those in the Crucial portfolio, offer an easy way to increase speed and capacity without replacing internal parts since they connect to your Mac with a plug-and-play USB interface.

-After learning how to install your external SSD, you’ll find that using a Crucial portable SSD as a boot drive is a simple and reliable way to upgrade your system without using a screwdriver.
+After learning how to install your Crucial external SSD, you’ll find that setting it up as a boot drive is a simple and reliable way to upgrade your system without using a screwdriver.

-Note: Just in case you accidentally delete some files or select the wrong drive, Crucial recommends backing up your files in a secondary location before setting up your Crucial X8 or X6 as a boot drive.
+Note: Just in case you accidentally delete some files or select the wrong drive, Crucial recommends backing up your files in a secondary location before setting up your external SSD boot drive.

 Step 2: Open Disk Utility

-Select “Crucial X8” or “Crucial X6” from the list of storage disks on the left-hand column.
+Select your Crucial portable SSD (for example, “Crucial X9” or “Crucial X10 Pro”) from the list of storage disks on the left-hand column.

 Step 4: Erase existing data